 Disqus will install one or more cookies on your browser, so you will be recognised when you visit this or any other site which uses the plugin.
 Your profile picture will also be visible to the public in the context of your comment.

-This site uses three third party services which will install cookies in your browser:
+This site uses third party services which will install cookies in your browser, as follows:

 Disqus, mentioned above.